figma-plus/docs/api/scene.md

 # Scene

 `figmaPlus.scene` contains a number of functions you can use to get or set properties of your `nodes` in the document.
+But first you may want to learn about the `node` object and its properties.

 ## Node